jaakkytt/aws-bootcamp/lab-3/README.md

 ## Launch the EC2 instance

 Edit [`lab-3/parameters.json`](parameters.json) and update `KeyName` to your Key Pair name.
 Save and check that the result is valid JSON.
+The IAM profile is also specified in this file.

     ~/aws-bootcamp# cat lab-3/parameters.json | jq '.'